A lot of the words we feature on the Linguaholic blog are relatively recent in origin, or have been popularized in part due to the Internet.

 The meaning of ‘Wolf Tickets’ is empty boasts or threats that aren’t followed by action.
 “Sell wolf tickets” denotes making such baseless threats.
 This term originates from African American Vernacular English (AAVE).

 A wolf ticket might sound like something you want to stay away from if you own chickens, but this expression actually doesn’t have anything to do with wolves.

-Instead, the expression “wolf ticket” means to make act boastfully with the intent to intimidate someone or to otherwise make an empty threat.
+Instead, the expression “wolf ticket” means to make act boastfully with the intent to intimidate someone or to make an empty threat otherwise.

 How do you use the expression “wolf ticket” in a sentence?

 To use “wolf tickets” in a sentence, you usually need some kind of verb in front to show that you are performing an action.

 That is, you wouldn’t tell someone you found wolf tickets lying on the floor because that isn’t threatening.
 Instead, “wolf tickets” are almost always tied to the action someone does with them.

 The verbs “sell” and “buy” are the most common actions associated with wolf tickets, but any verb that suggests giving something to someone or showing something off could work.

 The expression can also follow phrases that show how much boasting is happening, such as a “flurry of wolf tickets” or saying that someone displayed “a lot of wolf tickets.”

 In short, what you need to do when using this expression is to clearly connect it to a person acting tough.